slatedocs/slate/source/includes/azure/_public_ip_addresses.md

 Attributes | &nbsp;
 ------- | -----------
-`id` <br/>*string* | The id of the inspublic IP address.
+`id` <br/>*string* | The id of the public IP address.
 This is a canonized id from azure which is the form of `/subscriptions/:subscriptionid/resourceGroups/:resourcegroup/providers/`Microsoft.Network/publicIPAddresses/:publicIpName
 `name` <br/>*string* | The name of the public IP address `state` <br/>*string* | The state of the public IP address.
 Possible state: `ATTACHED`, `DETACHED` `ipAddress` <br/>*string* | The IP address of the public IP.
 If the public IP has never been associated before, then you won't have an ip address yet.